-Absolute IT has released its annual Job Seeker Insight Report, a Remuneration Report, after surveying over 4,300 anonymous IT job seekers.
+Absolute IT has released its annual Job Seeker Insight Report, after surveying over 4,300 anonymous IT job seekers.
 The latest report found that tech professionals rate communication skills as the important skill to get ahead in the workplace and that there is a marked increase in employee satisfaction in this sector.

 The latest Absolute IT Hamilton/BoP report found that not only does it have fast-growing tech sector that is set for expansion, this region also offers the best life/work balance for IT job seekers in New Zealand.